Furrman/MagicProxyPrinter/README.md

 ## Plans

-- Support to other tools like Moxfield, EDHREC, MTGArena or MTGGoldfish
+- Support to other deck-builder websites
+- Add option to have square corners for all cards
 - Produce read-only PDF document instead of Word
+- (Technical thing only) Create integration tests
-- Create Web version in ASP.NET API with Blazor
+- Create Web version with Blazor
 - Host Web version via Github Pages
 - Build Web version via Github Actions

 ## Limitation

+### General

+- Custom cards are not supported (not implemented and not in plans for now)
+- Foil version of non unique card arts are not supported (Scryfall API that provide high quality foil card images except etched foil and unique foiled arts)

+### Archidekt

 - Download selected cards in specific language not supported (Archidekt does not support card language selection)
-- Custom cards are not supported (Archidekt does not support unofficial cards)
-- Foil version of non unique card arts are not supported (Scryfall API that provide high quality foil card images except etched foil and unique foiled arts)
 - Import based on file exported from Archidekt does not support specific card version (missing *card number* information in exported file)

+### EDHRec

+- No support for specific version of cards (EDHRec does not provide API and their basic website does not specify what version of card is used)
+- Support only deckpreview pages for now

 ## Usage